Old Aberdeen Campus

 Four option courses are offered, of which students must choose at least three: Physical Environments; Perspectives in Human Geography; Mapping and Monitoring the Environment; Environment and Society.
 All students must also take Skills and Techniques in Geosciences, which includes a residential field trip.

 Third and Fourth Year (Honours):

 Core courses on Approaches to Geography, Research Design and Geographical Issues examine the subject's history, its key perspectives and techniques and its contemporary relevance.
 Although compulsory, all of these courses offer a choice of lectures and coursework assessments that cover the full range of geography, so students are free to pursue their favourite aspects of the subject.
 Option courses at level 3 provide further training in practical aspects of physical and human geography(e.g., use of remote sensing and geographical information systems; statistical analysis of sediments, vegetation or census data) and associated concepts and topics (e.g. environmental change; places, regions and globalisation; environment and conservation).

-4 Highers at AABB (first sitting) plus English at National 5.
+4 Highers at AABB (by end of S5) plus English at National 5.
 Those with Highers at BBB by end of S5 are encouraged to apply.

-For direct entry to second year you must have the above plus 3 Advanced Highers at ABB including Geography at A.
+Entry to year 2 may be possible with 3 Advanced Highers at ABB including Geography at A.

 Arts and Social Sciences